reneeverly/configurations/README.md

 # configurations

-A sample of the configurations I use:
-* vim
-* elementaryOS
-* Fedora 33
+* Vim
+* Production configuration for `multiplexed-sunshine`, my personal intranet server.
+* Miscellaneous notes on other machines and platforms.